 From 1953 on, the product was sold as ULTRASIL® VN 3 – with the initials of the two inventors also incorporated in the brand name, while the number 3 refers to the month of March.
 Within just a few years, it started to substitute the filler carbon black and made the creation of colored rubber compounds possible.

 Sports footwear paved the way for the development of today’s high-performance tires.
-After all, ULTRASIL® VN 3 initially proved itself in pale and colored shoe soles that no longer left black streaks on the floor.
+After all, ULTRASIL® VN 3 initially proved itself in pale and colored shoe soles that no longer left black marks on the floor.

 Looking back at 70 years of ULTRASIL®: Historical photos and advertising campaigns